aliu-7/Molecular-Property-Prediction-and-Optimization/README.md

 ---

-## Contributing

-Contributions and suggestions are welcome!
-If you have new models, property datasets, or optimization ideas, feel free to open a pull request or issue.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-## Acknowledgments

-- RDKit for molecular processing
-- ZINC & BBBP datasets
-- PyTorch Geometric and TensorFlow for model implementations
-- Data Chemist Handbook for educational support and hosted documentation

----

 If this repo helps your research or learning, consider starring it or sharing with others in the community.

 ---